-IBM Engineer Who Designed The Universal Bar Code Dies At 94
+IBM Engineer Who Designed The Universal Product Code Dies At 94

 On a June morning in 1974, a Marsh Supermarket cashier in Troy, Ohio, rang up a 67-cent pack of Juicy Fruit chewing gum using something novel — the black and white stripes of a universal bar code.